laudavid/ss2024_deploy_app/README.md

-# Exploring Machine Learning Deployment from beginner to advance level 🚀
+# Hi!
+PARIS Summer School 2024 - Exploring Machine Learning Deployment from beginner to advance level 🚀

 ![Alt text](images/hi-paris.png)

-This repository contains the demos for the *Hi!
-PARIS Summer School 2024* session on **Exploring Machine Learning Deployment from beginner to advance level** 🚀.
+This repository contains the demos for the **Hi!
+PARIS Summer School 2024** session on **Exploring Machine Learning Deployment from beginner to advance level** 🚀.

 The repository contains three folders, one for each practical demo:
 - `streamlit-app/` for the Streamlit demo